Biggest stock slide on Wall Street since '20 as oil surges

 NEW YORK (AP) — Wall Street had its biggest drop in more than a year Monday as another leap for oil prices threatened to squeeze inflation’s grip on the global economy.

 The S&P 500 fell 3%, its biggest decline in 16 months, after a barrel of U.S. oil surged to $130 overnight on the possibility the U.S. could bar imports from Russia.
-Stocks around the world also fell earlier in the day, taking their cue from oil's movements, though their losses moderated as crude receded toward $120 per barrel.
+Stocks around the world also fell earlier in the day, taking their cue from oil's movements.

 The benchmark S&P 500 fell 122.78 points to 4,201.09.
 The Dow Jones Industrial Average fell 797.42 points, or 2.4%, to 32,817.38.

 Gold and a measure of nervousness on Wall Street also rose, though not by quite as much as when oil prices hit their peak.
-The price of gold briefly touched $2,007.50 per ounce before settling at $1,995.90, up 1.5%.
+The price of gold briefly rose above $2,000 an ounce before settling at $1,995.90, up 1.5%.

+“This could be something that drags on for a while as the tensions in Ukraine persist, as oil prices remain elevated," said Sam Stovall, chief investment strategist at CFRA.
+"The higher and longer oil prices stay elevated, the greater the eroding impact that they will have on economic growth.”

 Oil prices have soared recently on worries that Russia's invasion of Ukraine will upend already tight supplies.
 Russia is one of the world's largest energy producers, and oil prices were already high before the attack because the global economy is demanding more fuel following its coronavirus-caused shutdown.